immutable/ts-immutable-sdk/examples/README.md

 You can now double check the code snippets in your `docs` branch are all pulling through correctly from main on `ts-immutable-sdk` and create the PR for your `docs` branch.

+Once your `docs` PR is merged, Netlify should automatically build and deploy the docs site.
+If your updates are not reflected on the docs site within 10 minutes of the PR being merged, it's likely the build has failed in Netlify.
+Because we are now pulling in content dynamically for the code snippets, the GET requests to fetch the code examples can sometimes randomly timeout which fails the build.

+If this happens you will need to log into the Netlify site, check the error and retry the build.
+Usually this will fix the deployment issue, otherwise follow up on the error message shown by Netlify.